Why Caregivers?

 2. Accessibility

-A church, temple, mosque or faith center is a home to all sorts of people, some of whom have different needs.
+A place of worship is a home to all sorts of people, some of whom have different needs.
 Taking the time to ensure your building and programs are accessible to all people with disabilities will go a long way to make visitors feel welcome and seen.

 Article